Binimal101/AvionicsRocketSystemsF24/README.md

 ## Usage

-Once the system is installed and configured, you can begin collecting and logging flight data by running the following command:
+After installation and configuration, start collecting and logging flight data with the following command:

 ```bash
 python RP102W.py